Education Research Current About VU Amsterdam NL

 • Advisory work and student participation activities (Part 3)

-If you were involved in student participation activities or worked for a VU Amsterdam advisory body during the 2023-2024 academic year, Part 3 of the Student Support Regulation applies.
+If you are involved in student participation activities or work for a VU Amsterdam advisory body during the 2024-2025 academic year, Part 3 of the Student Support Regulation applies.

-You were actively involved in the role of:
+You are actively involved in the role of:

 • member of representative council at university (USR) or faculty level (FSR)